johnnymast/redbox-hydrator/README.md

 ### Static class method

-In this example we will hydrate $result1 with the passed values to the with() function.
+In this example we will hydrate a new instance of class User and return it as $result1 using with with() function.

 ```php
 use Redbox\Hydrate\Hydrator;